jsEveryDay/EasyCustomUriProtocolManager/README.md

 if that doesnt work, try firefox or the latest chrome if that doesnt work open CMD and try `app.vbs vlc://http://techslides.com/demos/sample-videos/small.mp4` if that doesnt work, install vlc bro

+PS: Only applyConfigFile.vbs requires admin rights for writing on the registry, but you don't need to run it if you can write the reg changes yourself. just set path to app.vbs "%1"